|Treatment by LLETZ Principles and indications|| |

 - Persistently abnormal cytology in the absence of any lesion visible on colposcopy

-- VIA- or HPV-positive lesions that cannot be treated by cryotherapy (only in settings where the screen-and-treat algorithm is practised)
+- VIA- or HPV-positive lesions that cannot be treated by cryotherapy or thermal ablation (only in settings where the screen-and-treat algorithm is practised)

 - Cytology and/or endocervical curettage shows glandular abnormalities